nextcloud/documentation/user_manual/webinterface.rst

 Navigating the Main User Interface
 ------------------------------------

-Once you have accessed the ownCloud Server main web interface you can add files, remove files, and make changes based on the access privileges set by you (if you are administering the server) or by your server administrator.
+Once you have accessed the ownCloud Server main web interface you can add files, remove files, and make changes based on the access privileges set by you
+(if you are administering the server) or by your server administrator.

 .. figure:: images/oc_main_web_labelled.png
-   :scale: 75%
+   :scale: 80%
+**Navigating the main user interface**

 The ownCloud Maine User Interface contains the following fields and functions: